Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: The BBIS approximation

 \subsection{Implementation of the likelihood}

 An algorithmic description of the computation of the likelihood approximation using Brownian bridge importance sampling (BBIS) can be found in Algorithm \ref{al:likelihood-computation}.
 The notation $\mathcal{I}_2$ refers to the $2 \times 2$ identity matrix and $\phi(x, \mu, \Sigma)$ refers to the density of a multivariate Gaussian distribution with mean $\mu$ and covariance matrix $\Sigma$ evaluated at $x$.
 In order to reduce the computational load and improve the stability of gradient based optimisation we pre-simulate $M$ standard Brownian bridges from $(0,0)$ to $(0,0)$ with variance $\sigma^2 = 1$, which we then use in all subsequent likelihood evaluations.
-We then later add the interpolation line between the measurements and scale them to variance $\gamma^2$ when we evaluate the likelihood.
+When we evaluate the likelihood for a step in the data we add to each bridge the interpolation line between the measurements and scale it to variance $\gamma^2$.
 This can be seen in Line \ref{li:bb-scaling}.
 Note also that the step in Line \ref{li:gradient-computation} requires the computation or numerical approximation of the gradients of the covariates $c_m$.
-This step can take a lot of compute, depending on how the covariates are specified.
+This step can use a lot of compute, depending on how the covariates are specified.
 In most applications the gradients will have to be numerically approximated.